Imposter/urdu-language-tools/README.md

 To install the plugin, follow these steps:

 1. Copy the published files to a shared location.
 2. Install the certificate by double-clicking on the PFX file and following the installation wizard.
    The password for the PFX file is `password`.
+   The certificate must be installed in the `Trusted Root Certification Authorities` store.
 3. Run the `setup.exe` file to install the plugin.

 ## Contributing